ukrishnas/LPSharp/LPBench/README.md

 MSF results are from Network Designer using Invoke-MSFSolve, because LPSharp does not support MSF.

-CLP results are using `coinwrap.exe`, which is our wrapper around Clp solver methods in `libClp` and `libCoinUtils` built from code this repository.
-It is not yet using LPSharp because the support is under development.
-Clp build also produces a standalone executable, and the results of CoinWrap and Clp standalone executables are the same when used with default settings.
-Clp standalone exposes a number of settings in a non-obvious way, and CoinWrap exposes a subset in a user-friendly manner.
+CLP results are using CLP nuget packages from this repository of the CoinWrap interface and C# language wrapper called from LPSharp.
+The solver can also be invoked using `coinwrap.exe`, a standalone executable of the Clp interface, and `Clp.exe`, a standalone executable of the Clp solver.
+The results are the same when used with the same settings.

-GLOP results are using GLOP nuget packages in this repository and the C# language wrapper driven by LPSharp.
+GLOP results are using GLOP nuget packages from this repository and the C# language wrapper driven by LPSharp.
 The locally built library (version 9.1.90.1) matches the public OR-Tools in nuget.org (version 9.1.9490).
 This confirms that we are able to locally replicate the public build. `Glopsolve.exe` is our C++